-Sommerfeld's atomic model is an extension of Bohr's atomic model.
+Sommerfeld atomic model is an extension of Bohr's atomic model.
 The new model was developed by the German physicist Arnold Sommerfeld and his assistant Peter Debye in 1916.
 The model was made with the help of Albert Einstein's theory of relativity.
-Sommerfeld discovered that electrions in certain atoms reached speeds close to the speed of light.
+Sommerfeld discovered that electrons in certain atoms reached speeds close to the speed of light.

-Electrons move around the nucleus of the atom, in circular or elliptical orbits.
+Electrons move around the atom's nucleus in circular or elliptical orbits.

 The electron is a tiny electric current.